 Andrew Johnston’s writing has been published in a variety of journals, magazines, newspapers and anthologies in New Zealand and overseas.
 He has published several collections of poetry and has received a number of awards, fellowships and grants for his writing.
 He has also worked as an editor and journalist.
 Johnston was the 2007 J.D.
 Stout Fellow at Victoria University, where he worked on a book about contemporary New Zealand poetry.
+Most recently, Johnston was the winner of the Ockham New Zealand Book Awards Poetry Award for his collection, Fits & Starts.

 FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE